Blogs

 wave

-St. Louis made significant lineup changes in Game 2, notably benching Patrik Laine for the entire third period.
-Laine's five-on-five performance has been underwhelming, leading to speculation about his role moving forward.
+St. Louis made some changes to the lineup in Game 2, benching Patrik Laine for the entire third period.
+Laine's performance at even strength hasn’t been great, so his role going forward is definitely something to watch.

 FAQ